belenbarrospena/euroia2015/README.md

 # 'The state of design in FOSS', a EuroIA 2015 presentation

 This is the script of the presentation about design in FOSS that I gave at the EuroIA conference in Madrid in September 2015.
+The presentation slides are available at http://belenbarrospena.github.io/euroia2015/

 If you have any questions or comments, you can get in touch with me at belenbarrospena@gmail.com